 Knowledge:

-Considerable knowledge of the functions of collection development and maintenance, including general knowledge of the major fields of learning.
+Considerable knowledge of functions of collection development and maintenance in public libraries.

 Skills/Abilities:

-Ability to learn and enforce Federal and State laws pertaining to employment and Human Resources policies and procedures.
+Ability to learn and enforce Federal and State employment laws and HR policies.

-Ability to interpret and analyze technical and statistical information and reports.
+Ability to interpret and analyze technical and statistical reports.

 Preferred: Touch typing skills.